Powerful storms could brew destructive tornadoes and hail in parts of the Midwest - KESQ

 (CNN) — A powerful storm system capable of unleashing damaging hail, wind and tornadoes is expected to barrel through parts of the Mississippi Valley and Midwest Tuesday after triggering tornado watches in the Plains overnight.

-Tornado watches were in place until early Tuesday in parts of Kansas, Nebraska, Oklahoma and Texas.
+Tornado watches had been in place until early Tuesday in Oklahoma and Texas and remain in place until 8 a.m. in Nebraska and Kansas.
 Some storms may still be ongoing in the Plains as the sun rises and will likely remain strong as they rumble into parts of the Midwest through the afternoon.

 Any of Tuesday’s storms could feature hail, strong winds or tornadoes, but the most significant hail and tornado threat extends from southern Iowa into northern Missouri and west-central Illinois, the Storm Prediction Center said.
 An enhanced, or level 3 of 5, risk for severe storms covers this area, which includes Des Moines, Iowa, and Columbia, Missouri.

-A slight, or level 2 of 5, risk for severe storms encompasses this area, spreading from southeastern Oklahoma and Arkansas to southwestern Wisconsin and the rest of Illinois.
-And a lesser, much broader level 1 of 5 risk covers an area from northeast Texas to southern Wisconsin, as well as a narrow corridor that reaches into Virginia and North Carolina.
+A slight, or level 2 of 5, risk for severe storms encompasses this area, spreading from Arkansas to southwestern Wisconsin and the rest of Illinois.
+And a lesser, much broader level 1 of 5 risk covers an area from southern Arkansas to southern Wisconsin, as well as a narrow corridor that reaches to West Virginia.

 Pockets of heavy rainfall may also trigger flash flooding in parts of the northern Plains and Mississippi Valley.
 Rainfall totals could reach 3 inches and fall at rates of 1 to 2 inches per hour in some places.